(This list has been updated for 2018.)

-You can apply this thinking to any running shoe you buy, and you’ll likely end up with a shoe which exceeds the industry mean on longevity.
+You can apply this thinking to any running shoe you buy, and you’ll likely end up with a product which exceeds the industry mean on longevity.
 These findings are based on thousands of hours of shoe testing by solereview and independent reader feedback.

 You need to break down the shoe into three parts to assess the shoe’s potential durability or the lack of:

-1. The upper: Decoding the estimated lifespan of the upper is the perhaps the most difficult for multiple reasons.
+1. The upper: Decoding the estimated lifespan of the upper is the perhaps the most difficult factor for multiple reasons.
 At a very basic level, the materials used – be it the mesh or the synthetic overlays – must be pliable and have a certain amount of thickness.
 But what’s of greater importance is the working relationship between the materials used on the upper.

-If your big toe touches the mesh right under the point where the stitched toe-bumper (if applicable) and the mesh meet, there is a chance that a tear could develop.
+If your big toe touches the spot right where the stitched toe-bumper (if applicable) and the mesh meet, there is a chance that a tear could develop.
 This often happens if the toe-box mesh is thin and lacks an inner lining.

 EVA midsoles are ubiquitous and form the majority of running shoe midsoles.
 Though not as durable as PU and E-TPU midsoles, most last reasonably long.
 That said, there are a few things you should know.
-Softer the EVA midsole, shorter its life.
-A softer density EVA midsole is more likely to lose its cushioning properties than a firmer kind.
+Softer the EVA midsole, the shorter its life.
+A softer density EVA midsole is more likely to lose its cushioning properties sooner than a firmer kind.

 Just two things matter when it comes to how long an outsole will last – the quality of the rubber material and the layout/geometry.
 A running shoe which uses only hard rubber for its outsole will outlive a model which uses a mix of soft blown rubber (forefoot) and a harder rubber under the rearfoot.